flov/hitchlog-nextjs/README.md

 # The Hitchlog

-Share your hitchhiking experience.
-Hitchhiking opens the door to encounters which would never happen otherwise.
+Hitchhiking is an eventful, adventurous and free way of travelling that opens the room for encounters which would otherwise never happen.
-It is an adventourous and eventful way of getting from a to b.
+The hitchlog is a platform for sharing your hitchhiking experiences.
-The hitchlog is a social network for hitchhikers that serves as a blog for them to document their experiences and encounters.
+It's sort of a blog, but with a focus on hitchhiking.

 ## Tech Stack